sematext/sematext-logsene-android/README.md

 }
 ```

-The library sends data to Logsene servers, so you will need to add the `INTERNET` and `ACCESS_NETWORK_STATE` permissions to your application manifest.
+The library sends data to Sematext servers, so you will need to add the `INTERNET` and `ACCESS_NETWORK_STATE` permissions to your application manifest.

 ```xml
 <uses-permission android:name="android.permission.INTERNET"></uses-permission>